 American Coots have a variety of vocalizations, including various grunts and croaks and a whiny kee-cue, kee-cue.

 Summers throughout much of North America.
-Northern populations migrate south in the winter (including those in South Dakota).
-However, they do often tend to stay late into the fall, and arrive relatively early in the spring.
+Northern populations migrate south in the winter, including those in South Dakota.
+However, they often stay late into the fall and arrive relatively early in the spring.

 American Coots can be differentiate from the waterfowl and other birds they tend to hang around due to their unique structure, and basic black plumage with unique light bill.
 However, they could potentially be confused with the following species: